-Susan Liss wasn’t thinking about future resale when she hired Gilday Renovations to design and build a two-story addition on her Tudor style Chevy Chase home after her husband passed away.
+Susan Liss wasn’t thinking about future resale when she hired Gilday Renovations to design and build a two-story addition to her home in Chevy Chase after husband passed away.
 She just wanted to create a new environment for herself and provide ample room for her children and grandchildren to visit and stay.

 “The bottom line was an absolutely beautiful house—and beautiful, tasteful architecture that was completely in keeping with the style of the original house,” Liss says.
 For six years, it served her and her family just as she had envisioned, with plenty of entertaining space and extra bedrooms, plus a new master suite that became her own private retreat.

 But when she was finally ready to downsize, that renovation was key to the sale.
 The house sold in one day, over the asking price, with two competing contracts—no open house needed.

 “I am certain that if I had not done all of that work, I would not have sold the house as quickly as I did or as easily as I did,” she says.

 Liss’s story is a good example of how homeowners should approach a major home renovation.
 According to real estate and mortgage experts, consider quality of life first, and the returns will follow.

 “When I advise clients, I always tell them that it should be a lifestyle choice,” says Theo Adamstein, an architect by training who’s now a broker with TTR Sothebys in Washington.
 He’s also an independent consultant for homeowners who are pursuing renovations, offering them advice on how to choose the right architects, designers and contractors.